 Brian Danielson, director of SRU's Center for Teaching and Learning, and his staff were responsible for packaging the D2L-related content on Rock Learning Now.

 "SRU has been providing online instruction for a long time so we have a lot of resources available for students, but the content was targeted to learners accustomed to distance education," Danielson said.
 "With Rock Learning Now, the content is for the entire undergraduate population, and they need content to be repackaged in a way that is more appropriate for their needs.
 We took some of the content and reformatted it in a way that was more digestible for everyone, including first-year students who might be experiencing some forms of distance education for the first time."

 Other features of the page are the chat functions where students can connect with a Peer2Peer Academic Support Partner, who is an SRU upperclass student that is on call to answer questions.
 One of more than 20 ASPs are available to answer questions through an online chat service at designated times: 8 a.m. to 8 p.m., Mondays-Thursdays; 8 a.m.-4 p.m., Fridays; and noon to 8 p.m., Sundays.

 "Whenever there's a request for a live chat, we receive a notification and we'll answer the chat," said Kaya Weeks, a senior secondary education-social studies/history major from Mainesburg.
 "Based off what the student needs, we can guide them to resources, share our screens to explain something or just answer based off our own knowledge of the University."

-For more information about Rock Learning Now, visit the webpage or call the Office of Academic Affairs and Integrated Learning at 724.738.4637.
+For more information about Rock Learning Now call the Office of Academic Affairs and Integrated Learning at 724.738.4637.

 MEDIA CONTACT: Justin Zackal | 724.738.4854 | email@example.com